-Substantially all of the securities of the Fund are held with reputable brokers.
-Bankruptcy or insolvency of the custodians may cause the Fund's rights with respect to the securities held by the custodian to be delayed or limited.
-The Fund Manager monitors the credit ratings, internal control and financial position of its custodians on a periodic basis.
+Substantially all of the shares of the Fund are in the custody of reputable brokers.
+Bankruptcy or insolvency of the shares' custodians may cause the Fund's rights with respect to the securities held by the custodian to be delayed or limited.
+The Fund Manager monitors the credit ratings and financial position of its custodians on a periodic basis.